 Home Grown Teas

-While using herbs for brewing teas has been increasing in popularity, and is easy if you follow a few simple steps, there are some precautions as well.
-Chamomile, sage, catnip, lemon verbena, comfrey, scented geranium, and any of the mints–peppermint, orange mint, and spearmint, for example–are all ideal for tea.
-Rose hips, while not an herb, also can be used.
+While using herbs for brewing teas has been increasing in popularity and is easy if you follow a few simple steps, there are also some precautions.
+Chamomile, sage, catnip, lemon verbena, comfrey, scented geranium, and any mints–peppermint, orange mint, and spearmint, for example–are all ideal for tea.
+Rose hips, while not an herb, can also be used.

 Some, like lemon verbena and lemongrass, are not winter hardy in northern climates and so need to be grown in containers or replanted annually.
-Or try lemon balm instead, which is hardier and also has a lemony flavor.
-It does well in sun or shade although most of the tea herbs prefer a sunny location.
+Or try lemon balm, which is hardier and has a lemony flavor.
+It does well in the sun or shade, although most tea herbs prefer a sunny location.

 Teas can be made from fresh-cut or air-dried leaves and flower heads.
 (Chamomile tea, for example, is made from the flowers, not the foliage.
 Flowers and foliage of goldenrod can be used for tea.)
 Parsley, which makes a surprisingly tasty tea, is best used fresh.
 Both stems and leaves of parsley can be harvested for tea.

-Make sure to harvest at the proper stage of growth for maximum flavor and benefit.
+Harvesting at the proper growth stage for maximum flavor and benefit.
 Harvest leaves in early morning on a sunny day after the dew has evaporated.
 Gather flowers when in peak bloom and not wilted or gone by.
 Collect seed heads just as they turn brown.

-If you collect some herbs from the wild (some call this “wild crafting”), be positive that you know what you are picking.
+If you collect some herbs from the wild (some call this “wildcrafting”), be positive that you know what you are picking.
 If not picking from your property, make sure you have landowner permission.
-Don’t pick more than about ten percent of a plant stand, to avoid its demise.
-And avoid roadside plants that have been contaminated with oil and fumes from cars and trucks, and possibly sprayed with pesticides and other toxins.
-A good rule-of-thumb is to not harvest within 50 feet of a road.
+Don’t pick over ten percent of a plant stand to avoid its demise.
+Avoid roadside plants contaminated with oil and fumes from cars and trucks and possibly sprayed with pesticides and other toxins.
+A good rule is not to harvest within 50 feet of a road.

-Even if you’re picking plants in your own garden to use for teas, make sure you know without a doubt what you are picking.
+Even if you’re picking plants in your garden to use for teas, make sure you know what you are picking without a doubt.
 Familiarize yourself with any look-alike plants.
-If any doubt, consult online resources, books, local herbalists, and trained garden store professionals.
+If there is any doubt, consult online resources, books, local herbalists, and trained garden store professionals.

 Make sure, too, to use the correct amount, particularly if using medicinally, as too much of some herbs may be harmful.
-Too much of some herbal teas may cause insomnia and yellowed teeth, to gastric irritation and kidney stones.
-Most advise not to give herbal teas to children, particularly those under the age of six.
+Too many herbal teas may cause insomnia, yellowed teeth, gastric irritation, and kidney stones.
+Most advise not to give herbal teas to children, particularly those under six.

 Even common herbs may cause a reaction in a few people.
-Peppermint, for instance, while generally safe may cause heartburn in some individuals.
-If, after drinking an herbal tea you notice your health change for the worse, make sure to consult with a pharmacist or your doctor.
+Peppermint, while generally safe, may cause heartburn in some individuals.
+If, after drinking an herbal tea, you notice your health change for the worse, make sure to consult with a pharmacist or your doctor.

-You can harvest herbs for teas throughout the season although perennial herbs will need time to build up their reserves before winter so should not be cut any later than a month or so before the first expected fall frost– that’s generally mid-August in cold climates.
-Annual herbs, or those perennials you are treating as annuals, can be harvested up until frost.
+You can harvest herbs for teas throughout the season, although perennial herbs will need time to build up their reserves before winter, so they should not be cut any later than a month or so before the first expected fall frost– that’s generally mid-August in cold climates.
+Annual herbs, or those perennials you treat as annuals, can be harvested until frost.

 Although you can use fresh herbs for tea, most home tea growers prefer to dry the leaves and flowers to store for use throughout the year.
 There are several ways to do this.
 Bunches of cut herbs can be tied with string and hung upside down to dry.
 Choose a warm, dark place with good ventilation.
 Herbs may mildew or not dry properly if air circulation is poor.

 The herbs are ready for storage when the leaves are dry and crackly.
-Strip the leaves off the stems, crumble in your hands or use a food processor, and store in airtight jars away from direct sunlight.
-There are special gadgets you can buy to easily strip leaves from herbs, or herb scissors to quickly cut the leaves.
+Strip the leaves off the stems, crumble them in your hands, or use a food processor and store them in airtight jars away from direct sunlight.
+You can buy special gadgets to easily strip leaves from herbs or herb scissors to cut the leaves quickly.

 If using screens for air drying, remove the flower heads or leaves from the stems (discarding the stems), and spread in a thin layer on the screen.
 You can stack several screens, providing you leave a few inches between each one.